-You can drive the Durmitor Ring in a couple of hours, but it’s also easy to stretch it out into a day trip with a hike and a picnic along the way.
+You can drive the Durmitor Ring in 2-3 hours, but it’s also easy to stretch it out into a day trip with a hike and a picnic along the way.
 Although in summer I prefer to have a picnic by a lake in a secret spot that only the locals know about.
 More about that later, first let’s talk about the Durmitor Ring and how you can see some of that stunning Durmitor scenery… without hiking up a mountain!

 The Durmitor Ring drive starts from Žabljak, the small mountain town that lies on the edge of Durmitor National Park.
 This is the best place to stay if you want to visit the national park.
 You’ll find lots of good-quality accommodation and restaurants there.

 Although the route is quite simple, I recommend having a map with you.
 Not all of the roads are well marked, especially the first 10km as you navigate out of Žabljak, and a map will help you know exactly where you are.
 You can download a free Montenegro map on your phone, click here to find out how.

 From Žabljak you drive up towards Momčilov Grad, a restaurant at the top of the old ski lift.
 You’ll get some nice views from here, but there are much better views just a little further along.

 From here, you follow the road towards Nedajno.
 This road winds through forest and then opens up to some stunning mountain vistas.
 You’ll definitely want to stop for photos of the views and it's common to see eagles circling on the thermals above you.